lars2800/routeFinder/README.txt

 Based on https://sc-trade.tool/home data.

 # How to build
-option 1 ) Download and run the .exe in the build folder (Might be flagged by anti-virus)
+option 1 ) Download and run the .exe in the build folder (Might be flagged by anti-virus or not work)

 option 2 ) Download repo, run __init__.py